GiulianoCriscuoli/GiulianoCriscuoli/README.md

 ## Thanks for visiting my profile! :house:

- My name's Giuliano Criscuoli and I'm a web developer and currently studying to be a fullstack developer. :computer:
+ My name's Giuliano Criscuoli and I'm a web developer and currently working as fullstack developer. :computer:

  * 50% backend. :last_quarter_moon_with_face:
  * 50% frontend. :first_quarter_moon_with_face: